 Lifting Perennials

-Some of your perennials will need lifting out now and moving indoors or to a more sheltered location before the first frost bites, in order to help them survive the winter.
+Some of your perennials will need lifting out and moving indoors or to a more sheltered location before they are frost damaged, in order to help them survive the winter.

 Tender varieties like cannas, dahlias, geraniums or fuchsias need to overwinter in a cool but frost-free place like a shed or greenhouse.